Focus Then Listen: An Empirical Study of Plug-and-Play Audio Enhancer for Noise-Robust Large Audio Language Models

 \subsection{Evaluation}

+We investigate the effectiveness of FTL on \textbf{audio perception} and \textbf{audio reasoning} tasks.
+Audio perception tasks primarily assess the model's ability to recognize and understand low-level acoustic events and spoken content, while audio reasoning tasks require higher-level semantic inference and compositional reasoning over auditory objects.
+Through these experiments, we aim to investigate whether FTL consistently improves both perceptual understanding and reasoning capabilities in LALMs.

-We use SSEU-Bench to evaluate \textbf{audio perception} performance in noisy conditions, where each audio sample is mixed with a speech and a non-speech sound with a specific SNR.
+\textbf{Audio Perception:} We use SSEU-Bench to evaluate audio perception performance in noisy conditions, where each audio sample is mixed with a speech and a non-speech sound with a specific SNR.
 Two classic tasks in speech and environmental sound domains are included : Automatic Speech Recognition (ASR) and Audio Tagging (AT).
 For ASR, the LALM is required to output the spoken content of the speaker.
 For AT, we require the LALM to detect non-speech sound events within the audio.
-Detailed instructions used for the two tasks are provided in our project page\textsuperscript{\ref{fn:page}}.
-For \textbf{audio reasoning}, we use the proposed MMAU-Pro-Ctrl dataset.
+Detailed instructions used for the two tasks are provided in Appendix~\ref{prompt:user}.

+\textbf{Audio Reasoning:} MMAU-Pro~\cite{mmau-pro} is a widely used audio reasoning benchmark, which comprises various audio-based question–answer (QA) pairs.
+However, MMAU-Pro does not provide specific SNRs for speech and non-speech components within an audio sample.
+Therefore, we curate a new subset of MMAU-Pro with controllable SNR conditions, i.e., \textbf{MMAU-Pro-Ctrl}.

+Specifically, we manually collect 130 speech- and 130 non-speech-QAs from MMAU-Pro.
+For the speech-QA subset, we ensure that the audio consists of clean speech (4s to 300s) with questions explicitly target speech content.
+Conversely, the non-speech subset contains non-speech audio (5s to 293s) with questions.
+To simulate realistic noisy speech-QAs, we utilize the non-speech samples as the noise.
+For each pair, noise shorter than the speech is randomly inserted, whereas longer noise is cropped to match its duration.
+The same mixing protocol is used for non-speech QAs, with speech treated as noise.
+Following SSEU-Bench, we range the SNR from 10\,dB to -10\,dB.

 \textbf{Metrics:} We use \textbf{Word Error Rate (WER)} to evaluate ASR.
-We observe that LALMs occasionally produce severe hallucinations in ASR tasks, where a single word is repeatedly generated, resulting in extremely high WER values.
-To mitigate this issue, we first report the \textbf{Hallucination Rate (HR)}, defined as the proportion of hallucinated samples (WER greater than 200\%).
-Then we exclude these samples and compute the average WER over non-hallucinated samples as the final WER.